ttencate/prikmeter/README.md

 =========

-Prikmeter is a hobby project to fetch and store readings from my electricity meter, a Dutch "smart meter".
-It consists of three parts:
+Prikmeter is a hobby project to fetch and store readings from my electricity meter, a Dutch "smart meter" which follows the DSMR (Dutch Smart Meter Requirements) standard.

+The prikmeter consists of three parts:

 * A hardware component based on a [ESP8266](http://esp8266.net/) System-on-Chip.
 This goes in your meter cabinet.
 Specs are in the